darabigdata/IDWBotswana/CHALLENGE-1/README.md

 ```

 ### Step 3.
 Create a virtual environment

 Before starting with Flask to build the web application, create and start a virtual environment (this is important for pushing the app to Heroku):

 ```bash
 >conda create -n env_flask python=3.6
 >source activate env_flask
 ```
 Then install Flask and other prerequisites.
-(You will need to install all modules you plan to use in your Flask app, here we need only pandasto additionally)
+(You will need to install all modules you plan to use in your Flask app, here we need only panda additionally)

 ```bash
 >pip install flask